Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

 \subsection{Minimisation function}

-In our recent PSAs of the $\pi N$ data, use has been made of the minimisation function given by the Arndt-Roper formula \cite{ar}, i.e., of the minimisation function which the SAID group also use in their analyses of the $\pi N$ data.
-The contribution of the $j$-th data set to the overall $\chi^2$ is of the form
+In our PSAs of the $\pi N$ data, we use the minimisation function which Arndt and Roper introduced in 1972 \cite{Arndt1972}, i.e., the function which the SAID group also employ in their PWAs.
+The contribution of the $j$-th dataset to the overall $\chi^2$ reads as: